-Before any decision, the Dean of the Graduate School shall consult with the Office of the Dean of Students.
+Before any decision, the Dean of the Graduate School shall consult with the Office of the Dean of Students and may consult with the Department Head.
 The Dean of the Graduate School's decision may uphold, amend, or overturn the sanction or academic decision.